cscie114/assignment-5-cicd-jsanta-cruz/README.md

 To ensure that GitHub actions are set up
 - Review the node.js.yml file to see if you can run the commands
 - The package.JSON has the commands included to build the project
-- Ensure that your API Key that you are using to call the API-SPORT NFL API is configured as a secret To run CI tests using Jest and ESLINT
+- Ensure that your API Key that you are using to call the API-SPORT NFL API is configured as a GitHub secret

+To run CI tests using Jest and ESLINT
 - Install jest so that you can run the unit test locally
 - Install eslint